Governance Structure: Proceedings of the ACM

 - Establishing policies and procedures to govern the Title; such policies and procedures may supplement but not override ACM Publications policies

-- Ensuring that affiliated conferences abide by PACM Series and ACM Publications policies and procedures
+- Ensuring that the Title abides by PACM Series and ACM Publications policies and procedures

 - Making recommendations to the PACM SC for changes to the Title, including: